Home education

 You can contact national support groups for advice and guidance about elective home education:

-Supporting your child’s emotional wellbeing and mental health
+Understanding and supporting your child’s emotional wellbeing and mental health

 Looking after your child’s emotional and mental wellbeing is an important part of home education.
+Our children's emotional wellbeing and mental health resource (DOC, 31.97KB) provides details of support services and helplines that may be useful to you.

 More information